ku-nlp/ja-vicuna-qa-benchmark/README.md

 We will regularly include latest LLM baselines.

 ## Questions
-If you have any questions and feedback, please feel free to send a mail to feicheng@i.kyoto-u.ac.jp or leave questions in the `Issues' list.
+If you have any questions and feedback, please feel free to leave questions in the `Issues' list.